First Person Witness Council

 (Photo credit: Monique Wiendels)

-Researcher for the MAID Grief Standing Committee, DWDC FIRST PERSON WITNESS COUNCIL
+Ad hoc member, DWDC FIRST PERSON WITNESS COUNCIL

 Azadeh Quenneville was born and raised in Tehran, Iran.
 She immigrated to California in 1977.
 After completing her studies, she met a young Canadian man named Ghislain Quenneville.
 For two-and-a-half years, Ghislain and Azadeh wrote letters to each other.
 Ghislain was living in Elliot Lake, Ontario during this time.Read more